cfossto/portfolio/README.md

 * Machine learning
 * Cookies/Session storage

-This project is projected to be launched in May of 2021.
+This project is projected to be launched in summer of 2021.
 It will then be gradually added upon.